MaastrichtU-IDS/get-started-with-docker/README.md

 # Get started with Docker containers 🐳

-A workshop to get started with Docker in an hour 🕐 (hopefully).
+A workshop to get started with Docker in an hour 🕐 (hopefully)!

 During this workshop you will: